zalf-rpm/monica-documentation/docs/model_science/soil_processes/soil_moisture.md

 ---

-## Pedo-Transfer Functions
+## Pedotransfer Functions

-A Pedo-Transfer Function (PTF) mechanism that transforms soil physical properties (mainly texture) into water retention capacity parameters.
-These parameters, known as pore space (PS or saturation water capacity), field capacity (FC) and permanent wilting point (WP).
-These parameters are required by the tipping-bucket water balance approach used in MONICA to simulate soil water content dynamics.
+A Pedotransfer Function (PTF) is a mechanism that transforms soil physical properties, mainly texture, into water retention capacity parameters.
+These parameters include pore space (PS, or saturation water capacity), field capacity (FC), and permanent wilting point (WP).
+They are required by the tipping-bucket water balance approach used in MONICA to simulate soil water content dynamics.

 MONICA currently supports four PTFs, divided into two types: